 As we know, we can't take any beauty trend that has these bold claims for face value when found on Pinterest.
 While castor oil may have great skin benefits, it doesn't look like it's the end of our search for a miracle brow grower.
 So if you're still on the fence about whether to use castor oil, Ferox suggests trying almond oil instead.

 "What many people do not know is that almond oil has the same properties as castor oil in terms of moisturizing brow hair.
-While I do like castor oil, my favorite product is BBB London Nourishing Brow and Lash Oil," she says.
+My favorite product is BBB London Nourishing Brow and Lash Oil ($35)," she says.
 "These products are so easy to use and apply.
 They include lavender, rosemary, and sweet almond.
 Rosemary and almond oil stimulate hair growth, while lavender soothes and hydrates the skin.
-I use it every night it and my lashes look longer and my brows look fuller."
+I use it every night and my lashes look longer and my brows look fuller."